Parking ordinance aims to ease headaches for residents

 Many residents are looking forward to the new zones.
 Others like Brittany Groy are unsure of what to expect.

-“There’s not enough parking for people that live on these streets as it is, so I think creating zones- I mean it may make it easier, it may make it harder, but we will have to see,” said Groy.
+“There’s not enough parking for people that live on these streets as it is, so I think creating zones- I mean it may make it easier, it may make it harder, but we will have to see,” Groy said.

 Residents in other neighborhoods can apply for a designated zone along their street, if off-street parking is limited and parking on their street is impacted by people who don’t live there.
 The zone has to be at least one city block and the proposal needs to come from a majority of households in the area.